 - Reconstruction of the ACL: The most common treatment for a torn ACL in an adult who has no arthritis is to replace the ligament.
 A replacement can be strong and long enough to bridge the area of ACL detachment.
 The ligament is routed through the center of the knee and fixed to the bones above and below so that it acts similar to the original.
 The success rate of this procedure is high, but not 100%.

 - For older and less active patients, cadaver ligament graft can be used.
 It is less painful and has a quicker recovery, but there are reports that the failure rate is higher than using your own graft material.

-- For younger, active patients, the best success rates are achieved if you use your own Patellar tendon (in front of the knee) or Hamstring tendons on the inner part of the knee.
+- For younger, active patients, the best success rates are achieved if you use your own Patellar tendon (in front of the knee), Hamstring or Quadricep tendons on the inner part of the knee.
 The outcomes of these graft types are similar, so your surgeon may have preferences based upon their experience.

 - Rehabilitation from ACL surgery is individual for every patient but most cases finish doctor-supervised acre after three months.
 Return to sports occurs as late as nine months, depending on the type of activity.

 ACL reconstruction techniques and methods are still evolving.
 The fellowship-trained Sports Medicine specialists at Northeast Orthopedics and Sports Medicine keep up with current trends and bring the latest treatment to you.
 If you’ve experienced a ligament tear, contact us to meet with our physicians and discuss treatment options available for you.